 - The top two teams at the conclusion of the normal rounds will be declared the finalists.
 The top two teams are determined using the following priorities 1: Team with the greater number of points 2: Goal difference 3: Goals scored 4: Goals conceded 5: forfeits.

 - All players that win the competition and all runners up will be awarded a medallion for winning or being runners up in the Nepean Football summer competition.
 All players that play in under 6, under 7, under 8, under 9, under 10 and under 11 will receive a participation medal on the final day.

 - All players must be registered through

 www.myfootballclub.com.au using their current FFA number.
 On registration they must select either Nepean Summer Football Penrith or Nepean Summer Football Blue Mountains competition.
-Once registered through My Football Club players then need to go to www.nepeansummerfootball.com.au and fill in their details.
+Once registered through My Football Club players then need to go to www.nepeansummerfootball.com.au and fill in their details on the nominated form.
 If a player is new to playing football they must first register on my football club to obtain their FFA number, then they can proceed to registration then nomination of player and/or team.

 - Each player’s registration fee is a one off registration fee which includes all administration charges, limited Football NSW insurance, ground hire, lighting, line marking and referee’s fees.

 - The purchase of same colour shirts is the responsibility of the individual players and/or sponsors.
-All players must be individually numbered.
+All players for adult matches only must be individually numbered.